-Today we drove 336 miles from Triple G Campground in Fort Nelson, BC to
+Today we drove from Triple G Campground in Fort Nelson, BC to

 the municipal campground in Hythe, AB, which is west of Grand Prairie.

-It took us a little over eight hours from approximately 7:40 AM Pacific
+It took us a little over eight hours and we "lost" an hour

 We also lost about an